lorint/brick/v1.0/README.md

 on each customer.
 When Brick builds out migrations then it will cause that **orders** table will have a foreign key so that each order can point back to its related customer.

-If instead you enable "Allow linking to multiple records", say for something like **artists** and **songs** where one song can be recorded with multiple artists, and each artist can create multiple songs (therefore an N:M association), then in Airtable each link is expressed twice -- data is stored once from the perspective of the originating table, and again from the perspective of the destination.
+If instead you have a **multipleRecordLinks** relationship with "Allow linking to multiple records" enabled, say for something like **artists** and **songs** where one song can be recorded with multiple artists, and each artist can create multiple songs (therefore an N:M association), then in Airtable each link is expressed twice -- data is stored once from the perspective of the originating table, and again from the perspective of the destination.
 Or say if you have **recipes** and **ingredients**, it ends up something like this, with (A) each recipe considering the ingredients used for that recipe, and (B) each ingredient considering the recipes in which it is used:

 ```
       /‾ingredients_for_recipe‾‾‾‾‾‾\